dialpad/dialtone/apps/dialtone-documentation/docs/design/spacing/index.md

 Use spacing units, when [stacking elements](#stacking) or when adding [padding](#padding) or margin.

-When setting the scale of an element, use [Size](https://) units.
+When setting the scale of an element, use [Size](/design/sizing/) units.

 ### Stacking

 <div class="d-d-grid d-gg24 d-g-cols3 md:d-g-cols1">

-When adding space between elements, whether vertically or horizontally, we use `space-between` or `gap` to define the space that separetes each element, where the value it’s set as a variable on Figma and as a Token on code.
+When adding space between elements, both vertically and horizontally, we can use either `space-between` or `gap` to define the space that separates each element.
+The value is set as a variable in Figma and as a token in code.

  <dt-stack direction="column" gap="500">
   <iframe style="border: 0px solid rgba(0, 0, 0, 0.1); border-radius: 8px" width="100%" height="320" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Fproto%2FKun0him7tdf4i7oR9wjnH9/Dialtone-Web?page-id=915%3A8033&type=design&node-id=915-8431&viewport=398%2C188%2C0.69&t=6vK8RL1nGPsb99Nc-8&scaling=min-zoom&starting-point-node-id=915%3A8431&hotspot-hints=0&hide-ui=1"></iframe>